rob-murray/os-leaflet/README.md

 ==========

 A [Leafletjs](http://leafletjs.com/) TileLayer to display Ordnance Survey map data in your Leaflet map via the OS OpenSpace web map service.

+**Important:** This project is no way affiliated, nor support or endorsed by Ordnance Survey.
+The use of this project does not comply with Ordnance Survey's OpenSpace service [terms and conditions](http://www.ordnancesurvey.co.uk/business-and-government/licensing/licences/os-openspace-developer-agreement.html).

 ## Description